ReoLanguage/ReoLive/readme.md

-Reo Live
+Analysis of (Featured Extended) Team Automata - FETA
 ========================

-This project aims at compiling a set of Java/Scala based Reo related tools, using a web frontend to interact with them.
+This project uses ScalaJS to generate JavaScript that runs in a browser, and a JVM compiler to generate a server.
+This is a branch of ReoLive that includes mainly the analysis of Team Automata and its dependencies.

-A snapshot of Reo Live can be found in https://reolanguage.github.io/ReoLive/snapshot.
+A snapshot of these analysis from the main branch can be found in http://arcatools.org/feta.

-It uses ScalaJS to generate JavaScript, and imports independent Reo related tools using git submodules feature.
+For more information check the main repository with the analysis of Team Automata in https://github.com/arcalab/team-a.

-How to compile local javascript
+How to compile both the javascript (client) and the JVM (server)
 ==============
 * Pull the git submodules: